Quizzes – Age Group 16–18 (40 questions) – Demo

 25 / 40

-What are some potential benefits of using AI in education?
+What are the advantages of using functions in programming?
 (Select all that apply)

 26 / 40